gmchad/embed-vtt/README.md

-# Embed-VTT
+# Embed-VTT ✨
 This repo uses openai embeddings and the [pinecone](https://www.pinecone.io/) vector database to generate and query embeddings from a VTT file.

-The purpose of this repo was to implement semantic search to provide an extra resource in understanding Andrej Karpathy's latest video: [Let's build GPT](https://www.youtube.com/watch?v=kCc8FmEb1nY&), however it is general enough to use for any transcript
+The purpose of this repo was to implement semantic search to provide an extra resource in understanding Andrej Karpathy's latest video: [Let's build GPT](https://www.youtube.com/watch?v=kCc8FmEb1nY&), however it is general enough to use for any transcript.

 shoutout to miguel's [yt-whisper](https://github.com/m1guelpf/yt-whisper) library for helping with the youtube transcription.
-The `data/` in this repo was generated using the `small` model
+The `data/` in this repo was generated using the `small` model.

 ## Setup
 ### Install